 This study was conducted at the 1300-bed Sakarya University Training and Research Hospital (SEAH), the largest hospital in Sakarya province, which served as a pandemic hospital during the COVID-19 pandemic.
-In SEAH, admission for the first suspected or symptomatic cases is handled in reserved areas in the emergency department.
-All cases tested positive again at least 14 days after the first RT-PCR positive test result, who were admitted to the SEAH emergency department from 19/03/2020, which is the the first Real-Time Reverse time of transcription-polymerase Chain Reaction (RT-PCR) positive COVID-19 case until 05/01/2021 were included in the research.
+In SEAH, admission for the first suspected or symptomatic cases are handled in reserved areas in the emergency department.
+All cases who tested positive again at least 14 days after the first RT-PCR positive test result, who admitted to the SEAH emergency department from 19/03/2020, which is the time of the first Real-Time Reverse Transcription-Polymerase Chain Reaction (RT-PCR) positive COVID-19 case, until 05/01/2021 were included in the research.
 Undecided cases, those with typical chest tomography findings without a positive RT-PCR test, and patients under the age of 18 were excluded from the research.

-First nasopharyngeal and then oropharyngeal RT-PCR samples were collected in a combined and sequential manner.
+First nasopharyngeal and then oropharyngeal RT-PCR samples were collected in a combined and sequential manner.^[5]

 According to the COVID-19 guidelines of the Ministry of Health in Turkey, 14 days of isolation were applied to patients who tested positive for COVID-19 RT-PCR in the first days of the pandemic, without requiring a negative RT-PCR test immediately after the treatment and isolation periods.
-Later, with the updates made in the guidelines, isolation was applied for ten days for outpatient patients, 14 days for patients hospitalized for more than one day in the service, and 20 days for patients hospitalized in intensive care.
+Later, with the updates made in the guidelines, isolation was applied for 10 days for outpatient patients, 14 days for patients who were hospitalized for more than one day in the service, and 20 days for patients who were hospitalized in intensive care.
 Therefore, since there was no routine to perform RT-PCR test again in the first 14 days for the patients who tested positive, patients whose time between two RT-PCR positives more than 14 days were included in the study.

-The data were obtained from the hospital automation system and patient files with the permission obtained from the SEAH Chief Physician Office on 14/01/2021 by paying attention to the confidentiality of personal data.
-The data obtained were evaluated using the IBM Statistical Package for the Social version Sciences (SPSS) statistics 21 program, and the Skewness and Kurtosis values in the range of -2/+2 were tested for compliance with the normal distribution of the data.
+The data were obtained from the hospital automation system and patient files with the permission obtained from the SEAH Chief Physician Office on 14/01/2021, by paying attention to the confidentiality of personal data.
+The data obtained were evaluated using the IBM Statistical Package for the Social Sciences (SPSS) version 21 statistics program, and the Skewness and Kurtosis values in the range of -2/+2 were tested for compliance with the normal distribution of the data (6).
 The Pearson correlation test was used for the correlation of those within this interval.
 Values outside this range were considered to have non-normal distribution, and the Spearman correlation test was used for non-parametric correlation analysis.

-A Chisquare test was used to compare categorical data.
-For the results, p<0.05 was considered statistically significant.
-A Scientific Research permit, dated 11/01/2021, was obtained from the Republic of Turkey Ministry of Health.
+Chi square test was used to compare categorical data.
+For the results, $p \stackrel{[15]}{0.05}$ was considered statistically significant.

+A Scientific Research permit, dated 11/01/2021, was obtained from the Republic of Turkey Ministry of Health. ^[0] Results